Outbidding and Outbluffing Elite Humans: Mastering Liar's Poker via Self-Play and Reinforcement Learning: Related Work

 Liar's Poker is similar in sprit to Dudo, a dice game believed to have originated in the Inca Empire during the 15th century; similar variants of the game are Call My Bluff, Bluff, and Liar’s Dice.
 Dudo was solved in the 2-player setting with a classical tabular approach by \citet{OptimalDudoPlayFixedStrategy}.
 Methods such as counterfactual regret minimization \citep[CFR;][]{zinkevich2007cfr} and Monte Carlo CFR \citep[MCCFR;][]{lanctot2009mccfr} were the standard algorithms for poker and poker-like games until neural fictitious self-play \citep[NFSP;][]{heinrich2016nfsp} combined reinforcement learning (RL) and neural networks to approximate the state space in games with larger state spaces.

 Successful algorithms for no-limit Texas hold'em such as DeepStack \citep{moravcik2017deepstack} combined RL, search, and CFR.
-Pluribus \citep{brown2019pluribus}, the first AI to defeat humans at multi-player, no-limit Texas hold'em made use of RL and search, while the more general ReBel framework \citep{brown2020rebel} made use of RL, search, and neural networks.
-More recently, \citet{studentofgames2023} introduced the Student of Games framework that uses search, self-play, and game-theoretic reasoning to learn a whole class of perfect and imperfect information games.
+Pluribus \citep{brown2019pluribus}, the first AI to defeat humans at multi-player, no-limit Texas hold'em made use of RL and search, while the more general ReBel framework \citep{brown2020rebel} for 2-player zero-sum imperfect information games combines RL, search, and neural networks.
+More recently, \citet{studentofgames2023} introduced the Student of Games framework that uses search, self-play, and game-theoretic reasoning to learn a whole class of perfect information (e.g. Chess, Go) and imperfect information (e.g. heads-up NLTH, Scotland Yard) games.

 \citet{gendre2019dudo} explored playing multi-player Dudo with CFR.
 In this work, they played a single round and evaluated against a generic baseline rather than human players.
-The work on Diplomacy \citep{turekian2022science} is probably the most closely related this research.
+The work on Diplomacy \citep{diplomacy2022} is probably the most closely related this research.
 Diplomacy is a multi-player, imperfect information game with randomness and is both cooperative and competitive, so it serves as another ideal test bed for this class of games.

 To the best of our knowledge, this is the first published research on training an AI agent to play Liar's Poker.
 Our algorithmic method for Liar's Poker is based on DeepNash \citep{Stratego}, which uses a model-free RL approach with a neural network to approximate the best policy response.
 The RL component of DeepNash is the regularized Nash dynamics (R-NaD) algorithm, which succeeded in finding a Nash equilibrium for the game Stratego.
 We implement their architecture with some modifications for Liar's Poker in the multiple-player setting.
 Although we used the R-NaD algorithm, we suspect that Liar's Poker could be implemented using the successor magnetic mirror descent (MMD) algorithm \citep{sokota2023unified} developed by many of the same team.